isomerpages/psd-corp/press-room/speeches/_posts/2018-01-08-post-Speech on Public Sector (Governance) Bill By Mr Ong Ye Kung at Parliament.md

 10\.
 This Bill pulls together and standardizes four main areas of governance that are already present in most statutory board Acts.

-a. <u>One</u>, the power for the responsible Minister to give directions to statutory boards on the performance of their functions, with which they must comply.
-Divisions 1 and 3 in Part 2 reflect this.
+<p style="margin-left: 40px">a. <u>One</u>, the power for the responsible Minister to give directions to statutory boards on the performance of their functions, with which they must comply.
+Divisions 1 and 3 in Part 2 reflect this.</p>

-These directions must be consistent with written laws, and cannot influence any statutorily independent or quasi-judicial functions of the statutory boards.
-To ensure impartiality of Public Service, the Bill specifies that directions must not be given to achieve specific outcomes or to make employment decisions regarding a particular person or persons.
+<p style="margin-left: 40px">These directions must be consistent with written laws, and cannot influence any statutorily independent or quasi-judicial functions of the statutory boards.
+To ensure impartiality of Public Service, the Bill specifies that directions must not be given to achieve specific outcomes or to make employment decisions regarding a particular person or persons.</p>

-b. <u>Two</u>, personnel matters regarding the role, appointment, removal, promotion and discipline of the CEs of statutory boards, which are reflected in Division 1 of Part 3.
+<p style="margin-left: 40px">b. <u>Two</u>, personnel matters regarding the role, appointment, removal, promotion and discipline of the CEs of statutory boards, which are reflected in Division 1 of Part 3.</p>

-This Division first clarifies that other than proper administration and management of the functions of the statutory boards in line with Ministerial directions, the CE also has to collaborate with the wider Public Service to deliver public value.
+<p style="margin-left: 40px">This Division first clarifies that other than proper administration and management of the functions of the statutory boards in line with Ministerial directions, the CE also has to collaborate with the wider Public Service to deliver public value.
 This is important because, as our challenges become more complex, they cannot be solved by one agency alone.
-This change clarifies that agencies can go beyond a narrow interpretation of the functions described in their Acts to also support and seek support from other agencies, which they are already encouraged to do so to achieve Whole-of-Government objectives today.
+This change clarifies that agencies can go beyond a narrow interpretation of the functions described in their Acts to also support and seek support from other agencies, which they are already encouraged to do so to achieve Whole-of-Government objectives today.</p>

-The Bill also standardises the role of the Minister to approve the appointment and removal of CEs, subject to the concurrence of the Public Service Commission or PSC.
-Hence it is a three key system – the Board of Directors of the Statutory Boards appoint the CE, the Minister approves, and PSC concurs.1 In cases where the President’s concurrence is also required, such as the Fifth Schedule Statutory Boards, it is a four key system.2
+<p style="margin-left: 40px">The Bill also standardises the role of the Minister to approve the appointment and removal of CEs, subject to the concurrence of the Public Service Commission or PSC.
+Hence it is a three key system – the Board of Directors of the Statutory Boards appoint the CE, the Minister approves, and PSC concurs.<sup>1</sup> In cases where the President’s concurrence is also required, such as the Fifth Schedule Statutory Boards, it is a four key system.<sup>2</sup></p>

-c. <u>Three</u>, the requirement for statutory board Governing Board members to disclose conflicts of interest, as reflected in Division 1 of Part 4.
-This Part defines the circumstances under which a member of the Governing Board is deemed to be interested in a matter, and also the standard of disclosure.
+<p style="margin-left: 40px"> c. <u>Three</u>, the requirement for statutory board Governing Board members to disclose conflicts of interest, as reflected in Division 1 of Part 4.
+This Part defines the circumstances under which a member of the Governing Board is deemed to be interested in a matter, and also the standard of disclosure.</p>

-These provisions are consistent with corporate governance practices adopted by the private sector, and are already in the recently-passed statutory board Acts such as the SkillsFuture Singapore Agency Act, the Government Technology Agency Act, and the recently amended Town Councils Act.
+<p style="margin-left: 40px">These provisions are consistent with corporate governance practices adopted by the private sector, and are already in the recently-passed statutory board Acts such as the SkillsFuture Singapore Agency Act, the Government Technology Agency Act, and the recently amended Town Councils Act.</p>

-d. <u>Four</u>, finance-related requirements relating to the preparation and adoption of budget estimates, the keeping of proper accounts, audit requirements and the presentation of the audited financial statements and annual reports to Parliament.
-These provisions are basic requirements to ensure proper internal controls and governance over finance administration.
+<p style="margin-left: 40px">d. <u>Four</u>, finance-related requirements relating to the preparation and adoption of budget estimates, the keeping of proper accounts, audit requirements and the presentation of the audited financial statements and annual reports to Parliament.
+These provisions are basic requirements to ensure proper internal controls and governance over finance administration.</p><p>

 <u>**Second, formalise today’s administrative requirements to comply with key central policies**</u>